nic-dgl104-winter-2022/class-textbook/ch1/Version Control/README.md

 Make sure to commit your changes often, and early if appropriate.
 Keep your commits small and limited to specific groupings of changes relating to a single task.
 However, don’t commit changes that are unfinished, as they could break the project.

 ### Commit Messages
 Write clear, short, and relevant commit messages to accompany your commits.
 Some organizations have a specific commit message style they want their programmers to adhere to, so find out what your organization prefers and stick to that.
+The following are examples of good and bad commit messages:

+Good Commit Messages:
+`Add background photos to home page`
+`Insert missing href link into header`
+`Update contact us page colours`

+Bad Commit Messages:
+`Fix app bug`
+`Solved the problem`
+`I fixed the issue`

 ### Testing
 Test your code before you commit!
 Especially when working in a team, a few lines or broken code can cause big problems for other team members.
 Make sure to never share untested code with other developers.